Eyallotan/GC_Simulator/README.md

 1. ```greedy```
 2. ```greedy_lookahead```
 3. ```writing_assingment``` (This algorithm is still a work in progress..)
 4. ```generational```.
 If you choose this option you will be prompt to choose the number of generations.
 In our initial [project report](https://github.com/Eyallotan/GC_Simulator/blob/d9eda9a190eb17bbe6059b055a68dc30678620fb/Garbage%20Collection%20Algorithms%20for%20Flash%20Memories.pdf) we analyze the case for 2 generations.
-In any case, you should make sure that number of generations is always larger then T-U (this will also be enforced by the simulator).
+In any case, you should make sure that the number of generations is always larger then T-U (this will also be enforced by the simulator).

 For example:
 ```bash